Fill your College Details

 3. External Schema (View Level)

-The External Schema defines how individual users or user groups view the data.
+The External Schema describes how end users, or a user group, will view the data.
 It represents the user perspective and focuses on the specific requirements of users while hiding the rest of the database from that user group.
 Depending on their access needs, users may have different views of the same data.
 The view schema describes the end-user interaction with database systems.

 Example: For an employee database, one user may need to view the employees' personal information, while another may need to access employee performance data.
 Each of these user views is a part of the External Schema.